 No one wrote a purer white style or a more rank purple one than Wilde.

 The world is radically discontinuous and heterogeneous.
 How then could we set out the truth but in unconnected bits?
 ‘Aphorisms,’ as Schlegel points out, ‘are the true form of the universal philosophy.’
 Only jagged fragments are sharp enough to slice their way through the rough skin of the real, and it’s their fracturing that gives them their serrated edge.

-An aphorism assumes much that the writer would be at a loss to explain, and it implies much that it would be at a loss to explain.
-Like a proud lord, it would prefer to be misunderstood than to give an account of itself, and even those of the same author can hardly stand one another’s proximity without quarrelling.
+An aphorism must assume much that the writer would be at a loss to explain, and imply much that it would be at a loss to explain.
+Like a proud lord, it would prefer to be misunderstood than to give an account of itself.
+And even those of the same author can hardly stand one another’s proximity without quarrelling.

 Hard bright sentences attack like blitzkrieg.
 They strike with swiftness and focused force, and leave broad swathes of terrain encircled but unsubdued.

 The aphorist acts like a lone and patient sniper, stealthy, precise and lethal.
 ‘Artillery is still too cumbersome, too complicated,’ Napoleon said.
 ‘There is yet more to simplify and retrench.’

 An aphorism, though uniformed in its crisp impersonality and abstraction, still reeks of the anguished blood which it is too proud to show.